 Before you can obtain a master’s in counseling, you must earn an undergraduate degree.
 While an undergraduate degree in a related field, such as psychology, is the most useful, there is no reason a student with an unrelated degree cannot enter a Master’s in Counseling program, although they may have to take some prerequisite undergraduate courses beforehand if they did not do so during their college career.
 Virtually all Master’s in Counseling programs contain a clinical component.
-The clinical element involves working one on one with clients under a supervisor, who must be a licensed counselor.
+The clinical element involves working one on one with clients under a supervisor, who must be a licensed substance abuse counselor.

-Clinical training has a specific time component, the length of which is made clear in the degree program.
-For those who have are still in college but know they want a career in counseling, there are accelerated programs available in which the student can earn an undergraduate and master’s degree in five years.
+Clinical training has a specific time component, the length of which is made clear in the degree programs.
+For those who have are still in college but know they want a career in substance abuse counseling, there are accelerated programs available in which the student can earn an undergraduate and master’s degree in five years.
 However, these programs are designed for full-time students and truly are “accelerated,” as the pace of learning is much faster than in a traditional program.

 Students no longer have to obtain a master’s in counseling from a bricks-and-mortar university.
 For those needing the flexibility, online programs are available.
 When choosing a school, whether attending classes in person or online, make sure the institution has a relationship with a hospital or similar facility so that clinical training can take place.